RyanJarv/awesome-cloud-sec/README.md

 # awesome-aws-sec
-Awesome list for cloud (mostly AWS), security, pentesting related projects and libraries.
+Awesome list for cloud (mostly AWS at the moment), security, pentesting related projects and libraries.

 NOTE: This isn't an endorsement of any of these projects.
 I'm mostly using this as a way to keep track of interesting projects I come across.